What Are Mesothelioma Settlements?

 In a mesothelioma settlement, manufacturers of asbestos-containing products agree to pay a sum of money to individuals affected by asbestos exposure.
 This amount is determined through negotiations between both parties’ lawyers.

-About 95% of mesothelioma cases end with a victim receiving a settlement (payout).
-The average is $1 Million.
+About 95% of mesothelioma cases end with a victim receiving a settlement payout.
+The average settlement for a mesothelioma case is between $1 million and $1.4 million.

-Mesothelioma lawsuit settlement amounts vary depending on the details of a patient’s asbestos exposure, cost of medical expenses, type of mesothelioma diagnosis, and other contributing factors.
+Mesothelioma lawsuit settlement amounts vary depending on the details of a patient’s asbestos exposure, cost of medical expenses, mesothelioma diagnosis, and other factors.

-The victim and their legal team will request a certain amount of money based on their case value when the lawsuit is first filed.
+The asbestos victim and their legal team will request a certain amount of money based on the case value when the mesothelioma claim is first filed.
 In most situations, asbestos companies will pay out an amount of compensation sufficient to cover all of the victim’s expenses and secure a future for their loved ones.

 Average Mesothelioma Settlement Amounts

-The average mesothelioma settlement is around $1 million.
+The average mesothelioma settlement is between $1 million and $1.4 million.

-This amount represents the total sum of money that all the manufacturers named in the lawsuit had to pay.
-Some lawsuits may award more or less than the average amount depending on the specifics of your case.
+This amount represents the total sum of money that all the manufacturers named in the lawsuit pay.
+Some lawsuits may award more or less than the average amount depending on the specifics of the case.

 Notable Mesothelioma Settlement Amounts

-Our partnered law firm, Simmons Hanly Conroy, has decades of experience in asbestos litigation.
-The firm has a proven track record of successfully securing compensation for mesothelioma patients around the country.
+Our partner law firm, Simmons Hanly Conroy, has decades of experience in asbestos litigation.
+The firm has a proven track record of successfully securing financial compensation for mesothelioma patients around the country.

 Past mesothelioma settlements Simmons Hanly Conroy has secured include: